“As newborn babes, desire the pure milk of the word, that you may grow thereby.”

 “Newborn” means just born recently.
 Peter refers to new spiritual babies who have just begun to live.
 New babies are totally helpless.
 This is the condition of a new Christian.
 He is totally helpless to live the Christian life.

-In 1:23, Peter writes that Christians are “born again.”
+In 1 Peter 1:23, Peter writes that Christians are “born again.”
 From conception to birth is nine months.
 The great concern of the parents is that the baby will be born healthy.
-Their hope is that the child will be normal without defects, physical or mental.
+They hope that the child will be normal without defects, physical or mental.

-New Christians need nourishment from God’s Word in order to develop spiritually.
+New Christians need nourishment from God’s Word to develop spiritually.

-Mothers know their babies need feeding from mother’s breast 8 times a day!
+Mothers know their babies need feeding on mother’s breast 8 times a day!
 New Christians need to feed regularly on God’s Word to gain stability in the Christian life.

-Are you passing from spiritual infancy with a minimum of spiritual illness.
+Are you passing from spiritual infancy with a minimum of spiritual illnesses?
 Every Christian is in danger of exposure to infant diseases.
 Spiritual babies need exposure to the milk of God’s Word for protection from the scars of these diseases.
-There are many dangers that lurk along the way of spiritual growth.
+Many dangers lurk along the way of spiritual growth.